raspberrychris/cryptotravellers/content/blog/tesla-to-use-cardano-as-payment.md

 ## Cardano is the number 1 PoS blockchain

-[Cardano](/link/buy-cardano) is the largest Altcoin by market cap to be committed to a Proof of stake system.
+[Cardano](/link/buy-cardano) is the largest Alt Coin by market cap to be committed to a Proof of stake system.
 According to [Coinmarket Cap](https://coinmarketcap.com/), Cardano is the 4th largest Market Cap.

 ![cardano-market-capitalisation](/uploads/cardano-4th-market-cap.png)

 ## Conclusion

-It is fun to speculate on potential deals and it is interesting to see how far the crypto market can be easily swayed by a couple of tweets by the richest man in the world.
-One of the positive things about the Cardano project is that it is decentralised, its environmental credentials through minimal energy usage also put it in a very good position as a top candidate for Elon to consider if he is looking for an alternative to Bitcoin for purchases of Tesla Cars.
-Hoskinson's quirky, but intellectual enthusiasm for crypto currency would make a good match for
+It is interesting to speculate on potential deals and it is interesting to see how far the crypto market can be easily swayed by a couple of tweets by the richest man in the world.

+One of the positive elements about the Cardano project is that it is decentralised, its environmental credentials through minimal energy usage also put it in a very good position as a top candidate for Elon to consider if he is looking for an alternative to Bitcoin for purchases of Tesla Cars.

+Hoskinson's quirky humour and intellectual enthusiasm for crypto currency would make a good match for Musk's similar personality.